Anxiety in Seniors: Natural Relief That Helps

 But more often, anxiety becomes more visible because routines and confidence change.

 The good news is that natural support tools can make a significant difference.
+Especially also for women who may be caregivers and stressed-out themselves.

 Anxiety, Dementia, and Cognitive Changes